ecfeed/ecfeed.cpp/README.md

 The following tutorial is an introduction to the C++ runner.
 Note, that it does not cover the ecFeed basics.
 Therefore, if you want to learn how to create a sample model and generate a personal keystore, visit the tutorial section on our [webpage](https://ecfeed.com/tutorials).

 Prerequisites:
+- Download an IDE.
+For example [VSCode](https://code.visualstudio.com/).
-- Create a test model on the ecFeed webpage.
+- Create a test model on the ecFeed webpage (or use the default one).
 - Generate a personal keystore named 'security.p12' and put it in the \~/.ecfeed/ directory (Linux users) or in the \~/ecfeed/ directory (Windows users).

-For the complete documentation check the source directly at [GitHub](https://github.com/ecfeed/ecfeed.java).
+For the complete documentation check the source directly at [GitHub](https://github.com/ecfeed/ecfeed.cpp).

 The ecFeed library can be found online in the [Conan Center](https://conan.io/center/).

 ## Examples

-Methods, used in the tutorial, are included the welcome model, which was created during the account registration process.
-If the model is missing, e.g. it has been deleted by the user, it can be downloaded from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).
+Methods, used in the tutorial, are a part of the welcome model, created during the registration process at the 'ecfeed.com' webpage.
+If the model is missing (e.g. it has been deleted by the user), it can be downloaded from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).

 ```cpp
 #include "ecfeed.hpp"